Sign In / Sign Out

 B.S., Florida International University

-Vanessa Ruiz directs the borderlands coverage team at Cronkite News, helps lead the Spanish-language newscast, Cronkite Noticias, and works on special productions at Arizona PBS.
+Vanessa Ruiz is the Emmy Award-winning director of the Borderlands bureau reporting team at Cronkite News.
+She also helps lead the Spanish-language newscast, Cronkite Noticias, works on special productions at Arizona PBS and is a Cronkite ambassador for diversity and inclusion.
 Before coming to Cronkite, Ruiz was the main evening news anchor for KPNX, the NBC affiliate station in Phoenix.
 Her career began with Telemundo Network’s national newscast, becoming Telemundo International’s youngest news anchor before transitioning into the English-speaking market at WSVN-FOX Miami.
-Ruiz also has worked for KNBC in Los Angeles and The Broadcasting Board of Governors for TV Marti.
-She has been nominated for several Emmys and has been recognized by the Academy of Arts & Sciences.
-She received the David Burke Distinguished Journalism Award and was chosen as one of Florida's Leading Latinos in Journalism.
+Ruiz has also worked for KNBC in Los Angeles and the U.S. Agency for Global Media for TV Marti.
+She has been recognized by the National Academy of Arts & Sciences and received the David Burke Distinguished Journalism Award.
 She is an active member of the National Association of Hispanic Journalists.

 Ph.D., University of Utah